ofx-reader/ofx-reader/README.md

    * OFX/OFC file format is widely used in Internet Banking of the leading financial institutions in the world.

    * Compatible with all versions of Delphi / Lazarus.

-Tested with free [https://www.embarcadero.com/products/delphi/starter/promotional-download](Delphi Starter Edition)
+   * Tested with free [Delphi](https://www.embarcadero.com/products/delphi/starter/promotional-download) Starter Edition.

 Example
 -------